What Should I Do if I’m Arrested for Soliciting a Prostitute?

 Sex crime charges are some of the most serious offenses an individual can face.
 Having a sex crime conviction on your record can damage your reputation, ruin your career, and cost you your freedom.
 That is why it is so crucial that you work with a defense attorney to protect your future.

-If you have been arrested for soliciting a prostitute, you need to act fast to safeguard your rights and reputation.
+If you have been arrested for soliciting a prostitute in San Diego, you need to act fast to safeguard your rights and reputation.
 Call (760) 630-2000 to speak with Attorney James Dicks.

 What Does Soliciting a Prostitute Mean?